Written by Mariam Al-Attar

-This, of course, is quite a ludicrous thing to think, and could not be further from the truth.
+This, of course, is quite a ludicrous thing to think and could not be further from the truth.
 Just one clinic will show you the huge variety involved in general practice.
-For example, in just in one day, I saw:
+For example, just in one day, I saw:

 Sure, there were coughs and colds, too.
 However, I realised that reassuring people that they are well can also be hugely rewarding!

 When you’re spending all your time and energy learning about the attributes of a good Doctor it can be easy to put doctors on a pedestal and think of them as some kind of higher being.
 In my work experience, I picked up on the fact that this was not true – Doctors are just human!